lmfit/lmfit-py/_sources/model.txt

 used in any combination:

   1. You can supply initial values in the definition of the model function.
-  2. You can initialize the parameters when creating parameters with :meth:`make_params`.
+  2. You can initialize the parameters when creating parameters with :meth:`Model.make_params`.
-  3. You can give parameter hints with :meth:`set_param_hint`.
+  3. You can give parameter hints with :meth:`Model.set_param_hint`.
-  4. You can supply initial values for the parameters when you use the :meth:`eval` or :meth:`fit` methods.
+  4. You can supply initial values for the parameters when you use the :meth:`Model.eval` or :meth:`Model.fit` methods.

 Of course these methods can be mixed, allowing you to overwrite initial values at any point in the process of defining and using the model.